 There are a few “under the radar” trout species.
 These are either rare or have a secluded population that do not get the spotlight as much as the species listed above.
 These are often bucket list species for trout enthusiasts.
 Many states, such as Arizona, have “Grand Slam” challenges anglers can complete to be recognized by state departments of natural resources.
 These often require the angler to catch all species of trout living in the state in the same year to qualify.
 Angler challenge programs can bring recognition and awareness to fragile populations of fish, increasing support and conservation efforts to protect trout populations.

 Many of these species live in the desert streams of Arizona and California.
 Arizona has the Apache and Gila trout while California has the California golden trout and the Paiute cutthroat.
 There are other obscure trout in other areas as well.
-Most of these rare trout live in small highland streams that are incredibly secluded and fragile.
+Most of these rare fish live in small highland streams that are incredibly secluded and fragile.

-Many of these trout species are at risk of becoming “genetically extinct” due to hybridization of rainbow trout and other planted fish not native to their waters.
+Many of these species are at risk of becoming “genetically extinct” due to hybridization of rainbows and other planted fish not native to their waters.
 Catch-and-release, closed fishing seasons and other conservation practices are helping these populations rebound.
 Many species look similar and require a depth of knowledge to know if a trout caught is a hybrid or pure species.
 Anglers are encouraged to learn the difference and oftentimes are asked to report sightings to local fisheries managers.

 WHAT ARE YOU WAITING FOR?